(Friday in the Octave of Easter)

 A Reading from the Holy Gospel according to John 21:1-14

-Jesus revealed himself again to his disciples at the Sea of Tiberias.
-He revealed himself in this way.
-Together were Simon Peter, Thomas called Didymus, Nathanael from Cana in Galilee, Zebedee’s sons, and two others of his disciples.
-Simon Peter said to them, “I am going fishing.”
-They said to him, “We also will come with you.”
-So they went out and got into the boat, but that night they caught nothing.
-When it was already dawn, Jesus was standing on the shore; but the disciples did not realize that it was Jesus.
-Jesus said to them, “Children, have you caught anything to eat?”
-They answered him, “No.” So he said to them, “Cast the net over the right side of the boat and you will find something.”
-So they cast it, and were not able to pull it in because of the number of fish.
-So the disciple whom Jesus loved said to Peter, “It is the Lord.”
-When Simon Peter heard that it was the Lord, he tucked in his garment, for he was lightly clad, and jumped into the sea.
-The other disciples came in the boat, for they were not far from shore, only about a hundred yards, dragging the net with the fish.
-When they climbed out on shore, they saw a charcoal fire with fish on it and bread.
-Jesus said to them, “Bring some of the fish you just caught.”
-So Simon Peter went over and dragged the net ashore full of one hundred fifty-three large fish.
-Even though there were so many, the net was not torn.
-Jesus said to them, “Come, have breakfast.”
-And none of the disciples dared to ask him, “Who are you?” because they realized it was the Lord.
-Jesus came over and took the bread and gave it to them, and in like manner the fish.
-This was now the third time Jesus was revealed to his disciples after being raised from the dead.
+1 After this Jesus revealed himself again to the disciples by the Sea of Tibe’ri-as; and he revealed himself in this way.
+2 Simon Peter, Thomas called the Twin, Nathan’a-el of Cana in Galilee, the sons of Zeb’edee, and two others of his disciples were together.
+3 Simon Peter said to them, “I am going fishing.”
+They said to him, “We will go with you.”
+They went out and got into the boat; but that night they caught nothing.
+4 Just as day was breaking, Jesus stood on the beach; yet the disciples did not know that it was Jesus.
+5 Jesus said to them, “Children, have you any fish?”
+They answered him, “No.” 6 He said to them, “Cast the net on the right side of the boat, and you will find some.”
+So they cast it, and now they were not able to haul it in, for the quantity of fish.
+7 That disciple whom Jesus loved said to Peter, “It is the Lord!”
+When Simon Peter heard that it was the Lord, he put on his clothes, for he was stripped for work, and sprang into the sea.
+8 But the other disciples came in the boat, dragging the net full of fish, for they were not far from the land, but about a hundred yards off.
+9 When they got out on land, they saw a charcoal fire there, with fish lying on it, and bread.
+10 Jesus said to them, “Bring some of the fish that you have just caught.”
+11 So Simon Peter went aboard and hauled the net ashore, full of large fish, a hundred and fifty-three of them; and although there were so many, the net was not torn.
+12 Jesus said to them, “Come and have breakfast.”
+Now none of the disciples dared ask him, “Who are you?”
+They knew it was the Lord.
+13 Jesus came and took the bread and gave it to them, and so with the fish.
+14 This was now the third time that Jesus was revealed to the disciples after he was raised from the dead.